-Stripe is a widely-used internet payment processor.
+Stripe is a widely-used internet payment processor with powerful features.
 It’s designed to get users up and running as quickly as possible with a simple interface.
 It also allows more sophisticated developers to set up complex payment workflows and integrations if needed.
 However, it isn’t specific to law firm use.

 Multiple payment types.
-Stripe will let you accept payments in nearly any format.
+You can accept payments in nearly any format.
 You can take major credit cards, currency from 135 different countries, Apple Pay, ACH debits, and Bitcoin, among others.
 Stripe also lets you take phone and in-person payments.

 Recurring billing.
 It isn’t uncommon for lawyers to have clients who are on payment plans.
 Stripe will handle billing your clients on a regular basis.
 It’s even able to support usage-based plans, where billing varies from month-to-month based on services used.